MishraShikhar/OCVS/OCVS/README.md

 3. Extend application running on OCVS by integrating them with OCI native services.

 ## Prerequisites
-1) 3 bare metal hosts (BM.DenseIO2.52) - Your tenancy should have access to at least 3 BM.DenseIO2.52 shape compute instances.
+1. 3 bare metal hosts (BM.DenseIO2.52) - Your tenancy should have access to at least 3 BM.DenseIO2.52 shape compute instances.
-2) A Virtual Cloud Network (VCN) - You need to either create a virtual cloud network or you can use an existing VCN to deploy the SDDC.
+2. A Virtual Cloud Network (VCN) - You need to either create a virtual cloud network or you can use an existing VCN to deploy the SDDC.
 We recommend using a VCN with an IP address CIDR size of /22 or greater to run the SDDC.

 ## Labs
 Lab 100 - Provision the Infrastructure.

-Lab 200 - Migrate On-Prem workload to OCVS
+Lab 200 - Migrate On-Prem workload to OCVS.

-Lab 300 - Extend/Integrate Apps running on OCVS to OCI native services
+Lab 300 - Extend/Integrate Apps running on OCVS to OCI native services.

 **You are all set, let's begin!**